gauuravmehra/password-strength/README.md

 # password-strength

-Added cdn links without npm or bower just to save time.
+Added cdn links directly for jquery and bootstrap without using npm or bower just to save time.